kibs-tech/kibs-tech.github.io/access-upgrade.md

 ## How much does upgrading cost

 It need not be expensive.
-You  might be pleasantly surprised.
-Some clients of mine have previously been quoted thousands.
-Thankfully they looked elsewhere!
+Some clients of mine have previously been quoted thousands but thankfully they looked elsewhere!
 All Access applications are different and how much an upgrade costs depends on the size and complexity of the application.
 I will need to look at it first and then I'll give you a quote.

 ## Contact me for a free assessment